 At milewalk, we are fully committed to bringing valuable insight to the workforce.
 Irrespective of your vocation, we believe all companies and individuals can support the growth of our economy.
 We can help achieve this by elevating awareness of key employment information that will help companies manage their employees more effectively as

 There are many ways to dissect the employer’s chicken-and-egg metaphor related to its employees and customers.
 For many long-standing, successful businesses, most employers can’t reconcile which came first because employees come and go just as frequently as customers come and go.
-Many employers think their customers are their first priority—regardless of what
+Let’s at least agree that there might be an analogous way

 I never considered titling this article The Top 5 Reasons Employees Quit Their Companies or The Top 5 Reasons Employees Quit Their Jobs.
 Those expressions are often used and technically true, but they are not really true in the most frequent sense.
 Make no mistake, people quit people before they quit companies.